Daily Work is Committed to Building Equity in St. Paul and Beyond

 - Round-robin check-in: How are you as a human?

-- Reflection on key takeaways from the materials -- the first conversation will be about the book "Hijab Butch Blues."
+- Reflection on key takeaways from the materials

 - Open space for additional thoughts and questions